-Teams work at their home institution for a week developing approaches and solutions to a modeling problem and preparing an Executive Summary and 10 minute Presentation.
+Teams work at their home institution for a week developing approaches and solutions to a modeling problem of their choice and preparing an Executive Summary and 10 minute Presentation.
 The problems are designed so that every team may experience success in modeling, enhance their model building skills, and increase their confidence in modeling with differential equations.
 Problems are drawn from the physical, social, and life sciences.

-On Competition Saturday, teams travel with their faculty coach to a nearby regional host site.
+On Challenge Saturday, teams travel with their faculty coach to a nearby regional host site.
 At check-in student teams turn in their Executive Summary for judging by coaches present as students then work on a small supplement (NOT a redo) to their modeling problem for inclusion in their final Presentation.
 Faculty participate in workshops to help them incorporate more differential equations modeling in their coursework.
 The first part of the Faculty Development program engages students and faculty in live modeling scenarios to experience the joy of modeling and form the basis of discussions about the value of modeling in learning and teaching differential equations.

 Inaugural SCUDEM I 2017 in Newburgh, New York

 SCUDEM I 2017, took place at Mount Saint Mary College, Newburgh NY USA, on 14 October 2017 for schools within a two hour drive of Newburgh NY.
 For registered team members and coaches, problems were posted on Challenge Saturday on 14 October 2017.
 Complete details about SCUDEM I 2017, including problems used, team submissions, MathBowl, and more are available here.

 SCUDEM II 2018 at Various Locations in the United States and Beyond